 Are you planning on making a hotel booking and looking for a deal?
 Sure you could price comparison shop, or you could play the long game and collect points or get a free stay after 10 bookings but let’s be honest, that takes forever.
-If you just want straight up savings without complicated steps or extreme limitations, you’re going to want to pay attention to this offer that I’ve secured for Going Awesome Places readers.
+If you just want straight up savings without complicated steps or extreme limitations, you’re going to want to pay attention to this offer with Booking.com that I’ve secured for Going Awesome Places readers.
 It’s a deep discount referral that you’ll only find here.
 No special code required.

 Pretty much free money

 For the past little while, I’ve been working with Booking.com to get a special referral generated so that you can benefit from the hotel bookings you’re already making.

 I’ve reached out to Booking.com to see what they plan on doing in terms of honouring referrals that I continuously send to them and what they’ve told me is that they’re not going to kill my referral link.
 I won’t benefit from anymore referrals but my readers will still be able to leverage it.
 Thank me later 🙂

 Special note: Only one booking is allowed via referral per account.
 To take advantage of this multiple times, just create multiple accounts or get your friends/family you’re travelling with to create an account and book using the special link.

 Here’s how it works.
 On your next hotel booking, use this referral link for Booking.com and grab a hotel anywhere.
 Complete the stay there and once it’s done, $40 CAD (or equivalent in your currency) will be refunded back into your credit card.